-In most drug cases in Texas, arrests are made by state agencies and charges are filed in state courts.
-Drug cases that involve significant amounts or activity that crossed state lines can lead to possible federal charges.
+In most drug cases in Texas, arrests are made by state agencies, and charges are filed in state courts.
+Drug cases that involve significant amounts of activity that crossed state lines can lead to possible federal charges.

 If you or your loved one think that you might be under investigation or you were already arrested for an alleged federal drug crime in the greater Denton area, you are going to need to immediately retain legal counsel.
 The Law Offices of Richard C. McConathy defends clients in both state and federal courts in Texas.